reach-sh/reach-lang/docs/src/frontend/index.md

 The value that `{!js} make` should return differs between connectors:
 - On Ethereum, it must match the interface of MetaMask.
-- On Conflux, it must match the interface of ConfluxPortal.
 - On Algorand, it must match the [ARC-0011](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0011.md) standard.

 ---